ereekaur/finance/README.md

 _EXAMPLE 1_  In the first example I have insurance data from three years, namely dates and claims costs from 68 different days.
 Let us assume we can expect 100 claims to happen next year and we want to calculate, based on the data  given in claims.xlsx that what are the claim costs next year.
-First thought might be that we take 100 random costs from that data over and over again, say one million times.
-This yields (left)
+First thought might be that we sum 100 random costs from that data over and over again, saym one million times.
+This yields the following distribution (left)